rht-labs/enablement-docs/3-revenge-of-the-automated-testing/README.md

   - `res.body.should.be.instanceof(Array);` is the actual test call
   - `done();` tells the test runner that `mocha` has finished execution.
 This is needed as the http calls are asynchronous.

 3. With this knowledge; let's implement our test for the `important` flag.
-We expect the fronted to introduce a new property on each `todo` that gets passed to the backend called `important`.
+We expect the front end to introduce a new property on each `todo` that gets passed to the backend called `important`.
 The API will need to handle this new property and pass it into the mongodb.
 Let's begin implementing this functionality by writing our test case.
 Navigate to the `PUT /api/todos` section of the `server/api/todo/todo.spec.js` test file (which should be at the bottom)
 ![todo-api-tests](../images/exercise3/todo-api-tests.png)

 3. Before writing our test; let's first make sure all the existing tests are passing.